• Skip to main content

 Proton VPN has a server network of over 1,746 servers in 60 countries.
 While this server count is smaller than we see with the NordVPN network, it could well be large enough for your purposes.
 But there is a twist to this story.

-People using the ProtonVPN Free plan are blocked from using most of the server network.
-Free plan users only have access to 100+ servers located within the US, Netherlands, and Japan).
-Furthermore, those servers are speed limited for Free plan users.
 In other words, unless you pay for your Proton VPN access, you will be limited to around 1/10th of the total network, and your connection will be slower than that of a paying customer.
-Note that none of the servers a free user has access to are part of the Proton VPN Secure Core.
+Note that none of the servers a free user can access are part of the Proton VPN Secure Core.
 Access to Secure Core servers is reserved for paying customers only.

 On a more positive note, the ProtonVPN apps are high quality.
-They include important features like a kill switch, network auto-reconnect, DNS leak protection, and in some case, split tunneling.
+They include important features like a kill switch, network auto-reconnect, DNS leak protection, and in some cases, split tunneling.
 In addition, all ProtonVPN apps are open source, which reduces the chance that they have undiscovered bugs or backdoors.
 Proton VPN has apps for Windows, Mac, Linux, iOS, Android, and various routers.

 NordVPN isn't the only one in this competition that includes specialized server types in their network.
 Proton VPN offers:

-• Secure Core servers.
+- Secure Core servers.
 These are double-VPN servers, where the first server in the pair is located in one of three highly-secure data centers in Switzerland.
 Secure Core servers make your communications more secure and private, at the cost of reduced speed due to passing through two VPN servers.

-• Tor over VPN servers.
+- Tor over VPN servers.
 Servers in certain countries allow you to use this feature.
 They allow you to combine the security and privacy benefits of Proton VPN with the anonymity of the Tor network.

 While both services have a lot of quality features, NordVPN just has a bit more to offer than Proton VPN.